SKIP TO MAIN CONTENT

 SDG 2: Zero Hunger

 Composting is an important part of the campus waste management program that is continuously evolving.
 Pre-Consumer food waste contributions began in 2011 in partnership with Dining Services and Facilities Management.
 In August 2017, a partnership with Organix Recycling formed and enhanced the overall composting program at UT Dallas.
 With the transition, specialized compost containers were installed near kitchen locations, therefore simplifying the pre-consumer food waste collection process.
 With this new partnership, additional food items became acceptable in the waste stream that were not previously accepted (for example, meat and dairy products), increasing the amount of food waste that is recycled.
-As of current, Dining Services has taken the lead and moved to all food waste collections in Dining Hall West.
+As of current, Dining Services, in partnership with Turn Compost, has taken the lead and moved to all food waste collections in Dining Hall West.

 Specialty Recycling Programs & Recycling Locator